datahubio/datahub-cloud-template-dataset/docs/README.md

 whattodoafter-->obsidian
 ```

-## Taking your template to the next level
+## Taking the template to the next level

 It goes without saying that you can directly start by updating the .md file in your repo